Search

 3 cups sugar

-Cook over medium-low heat until the sugar has completely dissolved, stirring occasionally, about 30 minutes.
+Stir to blend together and cook over medium-low heat until the sugar has completely dissolved, stirring occasionally, about 30 minutes.

 Using an immersion blender purée the pears until fairly smooth.

-Bring the mixture to a boil over medium heat.
 Reduce the heat back to medium-low and continue cooking until the pear honey has thickened, about 1 hour, stirring frequently.
-You can process the pear honey in canning jars placed in a water bath or keep refrigerated.
+If you use candied ginger rather than crystallized the pear honey might be more amber in color.

 Pear Honey